-The UV system at University of Arizona (UofA) represents a common offering from SGI, and serves the many big data and large memory computing tasks at UoA.
-This UV1000, which is also described in Table 3 has eight-core Intel Xeon e7-8837 Westmere processors and a mix of 2GB and 8GB DIMMs.
+DIMMs.
 There are 58 dual socket compute nodes for a total of 928 cores, and 2.77TB of usable memory.
 Each node is connected with the NUMAlink 5 interconnect system, a proprietary fiber optic interconnect provided by SGI with a line bandwidth of over 15 Gbs (two 7.5Gbs unidirectional links).
 The UV system at UofA is rated at 18.90 TFLOPs and is installed with Red Hat 6.0, and is controlled by the Altair PBS Pro scheduling system under the smp_standard queue.
 For the purposes of this study, the evaluation jobs were run as part of the normal operation of the system.
 There was not exclusive access provided over the regular workload; however, PBS Pro keeps one job from interfering with the performance of another.

-4. EXPERIMENTAL SETUP
+IV.
+EXPERIMENTAL SETUP

-4.1 SPEC OpenMP
+A. SPEC OpenMP

 The Standard Performance Evaluation Corporation (SPEC) is a major standard for evaluation of benchmarking systems.
 SPEC has several different testing components that can be utilized to benchmark a system.
-For our benchmarking comparison we will use the SPEC OMP2012 [16] because it appears to represent a vast array of new and emerging parallel applications while simultaneously providing a comparison to other SPEC benchmarks.
+For our benchmarking comparison we will use the SPEC OMP2012 [20] because it appears to represent a vast array of new and emerging parallel applications while simultaneously providing a comparison to other SPEC benchmarks.
 SPEC OMP continues the SPEC tradition of giving HPC users the most objective and representative benchmark suite for measuring the performance of SMP (shared memory multi-processor) systems.

 The SPEC OMP2012 benchmark suite consists of a number of real world applications, all implemented using OpenMP.
 These applications include applications in molecular dynamics, computational fluid dynamics, sequence alignment, LU factorization, image processing, and various other simulators and solvers.
 These applications, originally derived from the SPEC OMP2001 suite, have multiple workload levels to characterize the performance of medium and large sized systems.

 Together, these applications are able to place a heavy demand on both systems and memory, key components of any SMP machine.
 The SPEC OMP2012 suite uses a reference system, a Sun FireX4140 with two AMD Opteron 2384 processors (quad core) to give a base score of 1 for each run.
 As such, all scores listed are based on the performance of this system, not a per-core scaling metric.

 With deploying OMP2012 on the Echo ScaleMP system at FutureSystems, we used the vSMP System Expansion mode.
 This allows for access to all 192 cores, to give the maximum OpenMP performance.
 For the SGI UV at UoA, we leveraged a subsystem with 240 available cores, however all benchmarks were capped at 192 cores (24 NUMA nodes).
 For the vSMP, the KMP_AFFINITY directive was used to pin each thread on its own core.
 For the SGI UV, the dplace SGI tool was used to handle OpenMP thread placement.
-Each OMP2012 benchmark was run a total of 3 times with the full training sets, as per the run-time guidelines mandated for all reportable results within SPEC.
-1 Again, while this is not an applesto-apples comparison, we hope to make the results as relatable as possible. :
+Each OMP2012 benchmark was run a total of 3 times with the full training sets, as per the run-time guidelines mandated for all reportable SPEC results, available online [21].
+Again, while this is not an apples-to-apples comparison, we hope to make the results as relatable as possible.:

-4.2 Trinity De-novo Assembly
+B. Trinity De-novo Assembly